YahyaAhmedKhan/DevOps-Fall-24/README.md

 #### Steps:
 - Access the Jenkins web interface and set up the project.
-- You can make the Github repo and push the the node app's code to it before or during the Jenkins setup.
-See [[#5.
-Create a New Git Repository and Push Code|Step 5]]
+- You can make the GitHub repo and push the node app's code to it before or during the Jenkins setup.
+See [Create a New Git Repository](#5-create-a-new-git-repository-and-push).
--

 #### Instructions: